Choosing Between Push Notifications Vs. SMS – Which Is More Effective?

 Push Notifications and SMS: When to Use What?

 From the above list of pros and cons, you might have gained some clarity on when to send SMS text messages versus push notifications.
-In this section, we will explore further into when should you send push notifications and when to send SMS.
+In this section, we will explore further when should you send push notifications and when to send SMS.

 Send Push Notifications When…